 Formulae and motion capture are poor substitutes for dynamic bike fitting.
 Formula-driven fitting systems survive because the fitter doesn’t have to be an expert or have an eye for good position to get a pretty good fit.
 Video motion capture systems have a huge “wow!” factor.
 The weakness is that no matter how many variables are figured into the formula or how carefully the angles are adjusted, they rarely achieve the optimum position because some important variables are simply too difficult to measure.
 Three variables that have a huge effect on comfort and power production but that are not accounted for by formula or motion capture fits are injury history, flexibility and body-weight distribution.

 If you want your bike fit to optimize power, comfort and performance taking all variables into account, you want a dynamic bike fit provided by a Wenzel Coaching bike fitting expert.
+Wenzel Coaching has experienced bike fitters in Portland, Oregon, the San Francisco Bay Area and North Carolina.
+Be sure to check our coach profiles to see if you are near one.
 Contact us today to set up an appointment.

 “So, I’ve ridden my bike and LOVE the changes.
 It’s working well for me.
 I’ve given your info to a couple of my friends.
 Thanks again” ~ Aaron